melroy89/melroy-blog/content/posts/2016-12-26-pokemon-go-science-behind.md

 ## Pokémon GO

 First, a little background information for those who have absolutely no idea what I'm talking about.
 Pokémon GO is an [Android](https://play.google.com/store/apps/details?id=com.nianticlabs.pokemongo) & [iOS](https://itunes.apple.com/us/app/pokemon-go/id1094591345?mt=8) game that allows you to catch pokémons virtually.
 To do so, you need to be on a physical location, the game uses GPS to know your current location.
-Pokémon GO is officially released in the European Union, North America, Canada, UK, Japan, Hong Kong, <span id="result_box" class="short_text" lang="en">New Zealand and <span class="">Australia.<br /> </span></span>
+Pokémon GO is officially released in the European Union, North America, Canada, UK, Japan, Hong Kong, <New Zealand and Australia.

 ![Rollout status](/images/2016/07/640px-Pokémon_Go_Release_Map.svg.png "Roll-out status (2016-07)")